 Whether you can join every day, once a week—we can’t wait to learn with you!

 After a summer at Queer Talmud Camp, studying ancestral Jewish text has become the heart of their spiritual practice.
 They tend to study Talmud with a 2:1 ratio of respect to irreverence.
-In their spare time they like to make Sefaria source sheets, specifically about how gay certain Talmudic Rabbis are, specifically Rabbi Yochanan and Reish Lakish—and all they need is one line of Berakhot to prove that Rabbi Gamliel was a twink who believed in disability justice.
-They are incredibly excited to be working on the Mishna Collective, and hope that the text may provide us with a semblance of sense and solice in such uncertain times.
+In their spare time, they like to make Sefaria source sheets, specifically about how gay certain Talmudic Rabbis are, specifically Rabbi Yochanan and Reish Lakish—and all they need is one line of Berakhot to prove that Rabbi Gamliel was a twink who believed in disability justice.
+They are incredibly excited to be working on the Mishnah Collective and hope that the text may provide us with a semblance of sense and solace in such uncertain times.